-This fairly compact printer is a suitable choice if you're running low on desk space.
+This fairly compact model is a suitable choice if you're running low on desk space.
 Since it has both a sheetfed and flatbed scanner, you can easily scan different items like old photos or forms, which gives you a bit more versatility.
 You can also scan up to 1200 DPI so that you can save all the little details of your favorite pictures.
-It has an SD and SDHC card slot on the front so you can print camera shots directly from those memory cards, and if you're looking to display your photos, it can even do borderless printing.
+It has an SD card slot on the front so you can print camera shots directly from those memory cards, and if you're looking to display your photos, it can even do borderless printing.

-On the downside, its black ink cartridge doesn't yield a lot of pages.
+Unfortunately, its black ink cartridge doesn't yield a lot of pages.
 However, if you need to print off many multi-page documents, you can always purchase a higher-yield cartridge.
 It also has a slow print speed for photos as well as black and color documents, which can be troublesome if you're in a rush.
-That being said, whether you take a lot of photos with your iPhone or your point and shoot, this printer is a great choice if you want to print and display your photos.
+That said, whether you take a lot of photos with your iPhone or your point and shoot, this printer is a great choice if you want to print and display your photos.

-07/23/2020: Minor text and structure changes; replaced Brother HL-L2395DW with Canon imageCLASS MF445dw.
+07/23/2020: Replaced Brother HL-L2395DW with Canon imageCLASS MF445dw.